isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 Which is great!
 We get these benefits:

 * The object is contiguous.
 Which also means that a contiguous array of them will also be contiguous in memory.
-This will be true of any container as long as its allocator uses contigous memory.
+This will be true of any container as long as its allocator uses contiguous memory.
 For example, std::vector with the default allocator.

 * Iterating over a contiguous container will access memory linearly; for more information why this is a good thing, see [Per.19](#Rper-access).